konstapascal/covid-19-stats/README.md

 # covid-19-stats
-Vizualization of covid-19 stats on the web
+Vizualization of covid-19 stats on the web.